Universal geometric framework for black hole phase transitions: from multivaluedness to classification: Black hole first-order phase transitions

-\textit{\textbf{Black hole first-order phase transitions.}---}In this Letter, we focus on first-order phase transitions of black holes, beginning with a review of the relevant thermodynamic relations.
+In this paper, we focus on first-order phase transitions of black holes, beginning with a review of the relevant thermodynamic relations.
 We consider a $(3+1)$-dimensional spherically symmetric black hole described by the metric

 where $f$ is a function of the radial coordinate $r$, and $d\Omega^{2}$ is the unit 2-sphere.
 The Hawking temperature is given by

 with $r_+$ being the horizon radius defined by $f(r_+)=0$ and $f'=df/dr$.
 The Gibbs free energy reads